A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Numerical Implementation in Schwarzschild

+evaluated at a large radial distance $r_{\infty}$.
 This quasi-analytical method gives excellent agreement with the numerical results.
 We add the caveat that computing the $\beta_{nl}$ requires tremendous working precision in the calculation since the right-hand side of (\ref{eq:beta}) is a quotient of enormously large numbers.

-The second practical simplification in our numerical implementation is in the computation of radial derivatives of $\langle \hat{\phi}^{2}\rangle$.
-Rather than compute the radial derivatives of the individual modes and then performing the mode-sum, we simply construct a high-order interpolation function of $\langle \hat{\phi}^{2}\rangle$ which gives a numerical function of $r$ that can be differentiated.
+The second practical simplification in our numerical implementation is in the computation of radial derivatives of $\langle \hat{\phi}^{2}\rangle_{\subR}$.
+Rather than compute the radial derivatives of the individual modes and then performing the mode-sum, we simply construct a high-order interpolation function of $\langle \hat{\phi}^{2}\rangle_{\subR}$ that can be differentiated.
 The interpolation order was chosen to be sufficiently high to guarantee that derivatives of the vacuum polarization up to second order are smooth.